docpad/docpad-plugin-services/README.md

 <%- @getBlock('scripts').toHTML() %>
 ```

-This is used for the Gauges, Google Analytics, Mixpanel, Reinvigorate, and Zopim services.
+This is used for the Gauges, Google Analytics, Google Analytics Universal, Mixpanel, Reinvigorate, and Zopim services.

 ### Add Template Helpers for special services